IMEMR

 How to cite this article

-Sadeghi Sedeh S, Rezaei M, Fatorehchy S, Javaheri J, Sadeghi Sedeh B. Investigation of Dynamic Balance and Muscle Strength of Lower Limbs in Type 2 Diabetic Patients Referred to Imam Reza Clinic (AS) in Arak City.
+Sadeghi Sedeh S, Rezaei M, Fatorehchy S, Javaheri J, Sadeghi Sedeh B. Comparison of Dynamic Balance and Lower Limb Muscle Strength in Type 2 Diabetic Patients with Healthy Individuals.
 J Clinic Care Skill 2023; 4 (4) :175-182

 URL: http://jccs.yums.ac.ir/article-1-209-en.html